tytydraco/yessleep/out/Hi_My_Name_Is_Mia_And_I_Do_Not_Have_A_Parasite.md

 Detective Walker took one last look at me, tightly pinched his lips together and shook his head to himself.
 He huffed again, nodded in agreement, and let the doctor take me back to my room.

-As my wheelchair began it's journey back, a single tear ran down my cheek, and I began to wonder just how long it would take before the itch, the itch that covered my entire body from head to toe, the itch that I would never, *ever* be able to scratch, would actually take to kill me.
+As my wheelchair began it's journey back, a single tear ran down my cheek, and I began to wonder just how long it would take before this itch, this *devils itch,* that covered my entire body from head to toe, this itch, that I would never, *ever* be able to scratch, would actually take to kill me.

 I'm using the EZ keys program to type this up, but I really don't think that the detective, the doctors or anyone, for that matter, will actually take me seriously.
 I feel like the itch is slowly eating away at me somehow.
 So, naturally, I'm reaching out to you guys.
 I don't know how much time I have left, so I desperately need some answers.
 I'm afraid I can't tell you much else.
 I can't tell you what I don't know.
 But, I can tell you this much... *I definitely do not have a parasite!*